spatie/ray/docs/getting-started/configuring-ray.md

     'send_dumps_to_ray' => true,

     /*
      * The host used to communicate with the Ray app.
-     */
+     * For usage in Docker on Mac or Windows, you can replace host with 'host.docker.internal' */
     'host' => 'localhost',

     /*
      * The port number used to communicate with the Ray app.
      */
     'port' => 23517,
 ];